 From the memo: “Should operating reserves counted in ORDC become more closely correlated to PRC, and if so, how?”

-Discussion: The PRC, which ERCOT uses to determine if it’s in an Emergency (EEA), is a more conservative value than the Operating Reserves calculation due to the requirement that PRC only count frequency responsive resource capacity.
+Discussion: The PRC, which ERCOT uses to determine if it’s in an Energy Emergency Alert (EEA), is a more conservative value than the Operating Reserves calculation due to the requirement that PRC only count frequency responsive resource capacity.
 ERCOT presented an analysis located here at the 10-29-15 TAC.
-ERCOT and stakeholders have identified a few options, some of which may tend to reduce prices.
+ERCOT and stakeholders have identified a few options.

 Possible solutions:

-When NSRS is deployed, require all NSRS to be physically online - increases PRC so less likely EEA, also could decrease system lambda and the ORDC adder; QSGRs proving NSRS is required to be physically online at a particular PRC level – may be in economic order(after Offline NSRS is deployed at 2500 )
+When Non-Spin Reserve Service (NSRS) is deployed, require all NSRS to be physically online - increases PRC so less likely EEA, also could decrease system lambda and the ORDC adder; QSGRs providing NSRS are required to be physically online at a particular PRC level – may be in economic order(after offline NSRS is deployed at 2500 MW)

-Manual deployment is out of market action;
+Manual deployment is out of market action

-Is deploying a reliability product procured to provide more capacity online when PRC drops below 2500
+Is deploying a reliability product procured to provide more capacity online when PRC drops below 2500?

-Brining on capacity could depress prices – could consider 0-LSL in NPRR626 pricing run
+Bringing on capacity could depress prices – could consider 0-LSL in NPRR626 pricing run

-Increase RRS Procurement by putting a min RRS level above 2300 with a buffer
+Increase Responsive Reserve Service (RRS) Procurement by putting a min RRS level above 2300 MW with a buffer

 Market based solution

-Would be procuring RRS more than what is needed per ERCOT’s reliability analysis for FRO
+Would be procuring RRS more than what is needed per ERCOT’s reliability analysis for Frequency Response Obligation (FRO)

-Require all NSRS to be offline and to be online brought online upon ERCOT deployment
+Require all NSRS to be offline and to be brought online upon ERCOT deployment

 Removes the ability for small fleet to provide NSRS